ilatyphi95/GAD-Leaderboard-Mobile-App/README.md

 * Json parsing with [GSON](http://github.com/google/gson)
 * Persistence of data on configuration change with ViewModels
 * ViewPagers and TabLayout for multi-fragment view with tabs
-* SwipeToRefresLayout for data refreshing
+* SwipeToRefreshLayout for data refreshing
 ### Images
 ![Screenshot 1](/screenshots/screenshot_1.png)
 ![Screenshot 2](/screenshots/screenshot_2.png)